sagunms/CarND-Advanced-Lane-Lines/README.md

 ![alt text][windowing_and_fit]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### Calculation of Radius of Curvature of the lane and Position of vehicle with respect to center

 The lane curvature is calculated in the `lane_curvature` method in `LaneLinesDetector` class which is in the `lane_lib/detector.py` file (lines 75-102).
 This is called at the end of `draw` method to annotate the final output lane line image with the following information.
 * Offset from centre: The offset of the vehicle from the center of the lane in metres.
 * Direction of offset: This is measured by the sign of the offset.
 * Radius of Curvature: The deviation of the vehicle off from the center of the road lane in metres.
 This is the average of curvatures of the left and right lane lines.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### Inverse Perspective Transformation

 I implemented this step in lines 68 in my code in `detector.py` in the method `draw()` of `LaneLinesDetector` class.
-It uses `cv2.wrapPerspective` OpenCV function and inverse perspective transformation matrix `Minv` computed earlier to plot back down onto the road such that the lane area is highlighted.
+It uses `cv2.wrapPerspective` OpenCV function and inverse perspective transformation matrix `Minv` computed earlier to plot back down onto the road such that the lane area is highlighted clearly.
 Here is an example of my result on a test image:

 ![alt text][compare_test3]

 ---

-### Pipeline (video)
+### Project Video

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+The success criteria for this project was that wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road.
+My detection pipeline performs reasonably well on the entire project video.

 ![alt text][overview]

 * Here is a [link to my main project video result](./annotated_project_video.mp4).
 * Here are links to the [challenge video result](./annotated_project_video_1.mp4) and [harder challenge video result](./annotated_project_video_2.mp4) which did not generalise so well as the first one.
+* **Update:** This project has been integrated into [Vehicle Detection and Tracking project](https://github.com/sagunms/CarND-Vehicle-Detection).

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### Issues and limitations

-Advanced Lane Lines project took a very a large amount of time compared to all other projects.
+Advanced Lane Lines project took a very a large amount of time compared to other projects related to self-driving car.
 The hyper-parameter tuning process for Binary Masking in my computer vision pipeline was extremely tedious and time-consuming.

 My pipeline works quite well in the main project video.
 The challenge video also works fairly well but, except at one instance under the overhead bridge, the lane lines are completely are lost but quickly recovers.
 My algorithm is unable to generalize across all the different road conditions, especially demonstrated by the harder challenge video which failed miserably.
 This shows that traditional computer vision is extremely sensitive to the tuned parameters which needs to be chosen very carefully with no guarantee it would work for a slightly different scenario, let alone an unstructured environment.
 Therefore, it seems is not a good approach for developing the entirety of the computer vision pipleline for self-driving cars.

-From all the frustration, this project let me to appreciate the modern deep learning approaches even more.
+This project let me to appreciate the modern deep learning approaches even more.
 Deep learning approach avoid the need for fine-tuning these parameters as it can learn the optimum colour space itself with the training examples given and are inherently more robust.

+#### Future Improvments

 For extensions and future directions, I would like to highlight following points.